 We Won’t Leave You Stranded

-OTR has a tool called the DTC + AFT Reset Tool.
-This tool was created to improve your fleet operation and keep your trucks on the road.
+The OTR Diagnostics tool was created to improve your fleet operation and keep your trucks on the road.
 It will reset your fault codes and reset your DPF system and SCR system.
-As a DD owner, you have the option for a Regen Enabled DTC + AFT Reset Tool so you can run a forced regen!
 So no more having to go to the dealer for issues you can fix yourself.